mhevery/Largo-docs/Codex/The-contents-of-the-inc-directory.md

 	- removes some metaboxes from the edit screens
 	- shows all (unhides) all the other metaboxes by default
 	- adds some custom metaboxes to the post edit screens using the Largo Metabox API in `/inc/metabox-api.php` and provides their contents
-- `post-tags.php`: Functions related to the post page: publish time, author name, author link, post byline, post social links, author gravatar image, post pagination, post excerpts, next/previous post, post comments, post-type icon
+- `post-tags.php`: Functions related to the post page: publish time, author name, author link, post byline, post social links, author gravatar image, post pagination, post excerpts, next/previous post, post comments, post-type icon.
-- `post-templates.php`:
+- `post-templates.php`: Adds ability to select a custom post template for single posts.
 - `related-content.php`:
 - `robots.php`:
 - `sidebars.php`: